Sword Handle GRIP WRAP

 Take a look at these beautiful wraps by clicking on the images to resize them.
 There are notes below the gallery explaining each one.

-Peter uses the most authentic materials he can find in his grip wraps.
-The one he likes to use is hand woven by a Beijingnese collector especially to be used on antique swords and sabers.
+It is good to use the most authentic materials you can find in your grip wraps.
+The one Peter likes to use is hand woven by a Beijingnese collector especially to be used on antique swords and sabers.

 Picture 1 shows a close up of the hilt of Peter's own cutting sabre.
 The sword has been enhanced by lacquering the fullers red (as on some Qing examples) and adding a Qing-style lanyard and black grip wrap with high grade handwoven cotton cord.